mattermost/mattermost-test-management/data/test-cases/cloud/true-up-notifications/MM-test-case-1.md

 - Log into workspace with admin credentials
 - Open invite modal.
 Verify banner is not shown.
 Close the modal
-- Create 20 (expect current logged in user) users using /test cmd.
+- Create 20 (expect current logged in user) users using `/test` cmd.
 Such that the active users above 5% and below 10% threshold.
 - Open invite modal.
-Verify banner is shown with Yellow color and a message, "Your workspace user count has exceeded your paid license seat count by 1 seat.
+Verify banner is shown with yellow color and a message, "Your workspace user count has exceeded your paid license seat count by 1 seat.
 Notify your Customer Success Manager on your next true-up check".
 Close the modal.
-- Create 4 more users (total 25) using /test cmd.
+- Create 4 more users (total 25) using `/test` cmd.
 Such that the active users above 10% threshold.
 - Open invite modal.
 Verify banner is shown with red color and a message, "Your workspace user count has exceeded your paid license seat count by 5 seats.
 Notify your Customer Success Manager on your next true-up check".
 Close the modal.
-- Verify the banner shouldn't appear banner if the admin had previously dismissed it.
+- Verify the banner shouldn't appear if the admin had previously dismissed it.
   **Expected**